CoVaRR-NET/duotang/CONTRIBUTING.md

 The update script `update.sh` is available at the root of this repo.
 This script attempts to automate the data download, data processing, and knitting process of building CoVaRR-Net Duotang.

 The conda environment can be created using the environment.yaml file at the root of this repo.
 If a duotang conda environment is available, run the following command at the root directory:

-`update.sh`
+`./update.sh`

 If conda is not available, but dependencies are install via python virtual env, run the script with the `--noconda` flag and specify a venv that the script should load for the needed dependencies via `--venvpath`.

-`update.sh --noconda --venvpath /path/to/duotang/venv`
+`./update.sh --noconda --venvpath /path/to/duotang/venv`

 If all dependencies are install system wide, use the `--noconda` flag only.
-`update.sh --noconda`
 Note: the script might throw unreasonable errors should a dependency be missing in this mode.

+`./update.sh --noconda`

 ## Download Data Only
 To download external data only (e.g. FASTA, metadata, etc.), use the `--downloadonly` flag.
-The above section dealing with flags for dependencies still apply.
+The above section dealing with dependencies apply.

-`./update.sh --downloadonly [--noconda --venvpath /path/to/venv]`.
+`./update.sh --downloadonly [--noconda --venvpath /path/to/venv]`

+## Arguments available for the download script.
 Arguments can also be provided for custom build functions:
  * `-d|--date` String in format "YYYY-MM-DD".
 This will be the datestamped used throughout the build process (default: $CurrentUTCDate)
  * `-s|--source` String.
 The value can be `viralai` or `virusseq`, this will be the genomic datasource used (default: viralai).